Nikon D750 versus Nikon Df

 Both the D750 and the Df are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The D750 replaced the earlier Nikon D700, while the Df does not have a direct predecessor.

-So what is the bottom line?
+So how do things add up?
 Which of the two cameras – the Nikon D750 or the Nikon Df – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24.2 vs 16.2MP) with a 22% higher linear resolution.